 Medieval Knights use two types of swords.
 The Espada is a one-handed, short sword used on horseback or in combination with a shield or another weapon.
 The Mandoble is a longer, heavier, two-handed sword used by knights on foot to deliver powerful blows.

 Then there is the lance, a weapon used in battle or tournament.
 A knight uses a lance to knock his enemy from the horse.
 You may see an alabarda, a cross between a battle-axe and a spear or a mace, a weapon made of a wooden handle with a quatrefoil-shaped head.
-Keep your eye out for all of the history your knight is weilding.
+Keep your eye out for all of the histories your knight is wielding.

 5. The Horses